noob4ik/tutorials/dice-game/README.md

 };
 ```

-#### JS SDK: invoke(), result()
+#### JS SDK: request(), result()
-Main method in Fluence SDK is `invoke`, it takes a string, and returns an object similar to promise.
+Main method in Fluence SDK is `request`, it takes a string, and returns an object similar to promise.
 Object has a method called `result`.
-Responses are lazy in Fluence, and `result` retrieves the response of a specific `invoke` from the real-time cluster.
+Responses are lazy in Fluence, and `result` retrieves the response of a specific `request` from the real-time cluster.

 So methods `getResultAsString` and `logResultAsString` are to automate calling `result`, and save some typing.
-It's not always a good idea to call `result` on every invoke, because result is available only after two Tendermint blocks, so it can take a while.
-Sometimes a better approach would be to send a batch on `invoke`'s, and then call `result` as you need.
+It's not always a good idea to call `result` on every request, because result is available only after two Tendermint blocks, so it can take a while.
+Sometimes a better approach would be to send a batch on `request`'s, and then call `result` as you need.

 #### JS SDK: connect()